-- Patients must have initiated maintenance therapy with lenalidomide within 6 months after the auto HCT and have received at least 6 months of maintenance prior to enrollment.
+- Patients must have initiated maintenance therapy with lenalidomide-based regimen within 6 months after the auto HCT and have received at least 3 months of maintenance prior to enrollment.

 - Patients must have tolerated a minimum dose of lenalidomide 5 mg/day for 21 days of a 28-day cycle for greater than 2 cycles without having to stop due to toxicities.

-- Patients must have achieved less than a VGPR (Section 3.1) in reference to time of initiation of initial systemic anti-myeloma therapy1 at study enrollment.
+- Patients must have a VGPR or less (Section 3.1) in reference to time time of initiation of initial systemic anti-myeloma therapy at study enrollment.

 - Patients must have Karnofsky performance greater than or equal to 70.